Uljibuh/Machine-learning-projects/README.md

 # Machine-learning-projects
 personal machine learning projects

-# Digit recognition using CNN
+# 1, Digit recognition using CNN
-# housing price prediction using GridSearchCV
+# 2, housing price prediction using GridSearchCV
-# EDA and algorithms comparison and Adaboost in Titanic dataset
+# 3, EDA and algorithms comparison and Adaboost in Titanic dataset
-# Heart disease prediction
+# 4, Heart disease prediction
+# 5, customer segmentation using KMeans